JoepKockelkorn/git-branch-picker/README.md

 ### Manual (e2e) tests

-Run `yarn clean && yarn build && node dist/index.js`.
+Run `yarn build && node dist/index.js`.
 Make sure to also test with having more than one branch.